 Those are the basics to set up your account.
 There are a few extra settings that need adjusting though.
 The location of these differs greatly between email clients.

 Outgoing Server Port: You should be able to send out on port 25 or 587.
 Your email client will probably have set one of these by default.
 If one isn't working, it's a good idea to try the other.
 Some internet service providers block outgoing email on port 25.

 "My Outgoing Server Requires Authentication": This is often a tick box.
 You should be using the same settings as your incoming server here (this is usually set by default once the box is ticked)

 Root Folder Path: This should be set to INBOX (you'll have to type this in).

 We also offer webmail to all our clients.
 While this is often a great way to access your email in its own right, it is also very useful when troubleshooting.
 If you are having trouble connecting from an email client, it is always a good idea to try logging in to your webmail account with your username / email address and password to check you are getting these right, and this will also help identify if there is an issue with the email server itself.

 (eg if your domain is emailsetup.co.uk, then the link to your webmail would be http://webmail.emailsetup.co.uk.
 Note - this has to be typed into the address bar of your internet browser directly.
 Putting this into Google will not work.)

 As with the settings above, your username here is your full email address, and the password is the one with which you were provided / set up yourself.

 Specific Email Client Setup

 Here is a list of popular email clients.
-Click through for a detailed explanation on how to set up email on each of these.
+Click the relevant tab for a detailed explanation on how to set up email using that app.